 To shoot a still image, press the shutter button while pressing the key.

-To focus on the eyes of an animal
+To focus on the eyes of an animal or a bird

 - The [Eye AF] function may not function very well in the following situations: